Xilinx/ml-suite/pythonexample.md

 	- `--imagedir`	- Directory with image files to classify
 	- `--useblas`		- Use BLAS-optimized functions (requires xfDNN lib compiled with BLAS)

-4. You can try different networks and precision types and examples for these are in `run.sh`.
+4. You can try different networks and precision types; examples are given in `run.sh`.
 By default, `Googlenet v1 16-bit` is executed, but you can comment out that option and uncomment the other options.

 ```
 	# Run Googlenet v1 16-bit